CopernicaMarketingSoftware/Documentation/Yothalot/cppapi.md

 for mapreduce algorithms.
 You can use the API to write mapreduce jobs in C++ and send them to the Yothalot cluster.

-With the C++ API you write a C++ executable (so you do have to include a main() function in your algorithm).
-This executable has to be installed on each of the servers in the Yothalot cluster (it could therefore be useful to store the executable on GlusterFS, so that each of the servers automatically has access to it).
-The Yothalot process starts up this executable with specific command line arguments and input data, so that (a part of the) mapreduce algorithm gets executed.
-You do not have to process these command line arguments and input, because that is done by the mapreduce framework.
+With the C++ API you write an executable (so you have to write a main() function too).
+This executable has to be installed on each of the servers in the Yothalot cluster.
+The Yothalot process will start up this executable with specific command line arguments and input data, so that (a part of the) mapreduce algorithm gets executed.

-To send the job to the Yothalot cluster, you simply have to start the executable without any command line arguments -- or use the [Yohtalot::Connection](copernica-docs:Yothalot/cpp-connection) and [Yohtalot::Job](copernica-docs:Yothalot/cpp-job) classes from the C++ API to start the job programmatically.
+Besides the main() function that you have to supply, you also have to implement the map/reduce algorithm.
+For this, the C++ offers a virtual base class that you have to extend in your program.
+This base class has various methods for mapping, reducing and writing that should all be implemented by you.

 ## Installation